-Within 90 days after completion of the Offering, the Company intends to expand the Company's Board of Directors to nine persons and to elect at least two outside directors to the Company's Board.
+Prior to completion of the offering, the Company intends to appoint at least two outside directors to the Company's Board of Directors.
 It is the intention of the Company that such outside directors will be appointed to and replace the existing members of each of the Company's Audit Committee and Compensation Committee.
-The two outside directors will not be affiliates of JLMP, the Company's majority shareholder.
-Additionally, the Company intends to elect Robert-Louis Dreyfus to serve as a member of the Company's Board of Directors.
-Mr. Louis-Dreyfus controls a company which is a member of JLMP.